IBMDeveloperUK/Analysing-Media-Archives-Workshop/README.md

 For our application we require 3 tables - 'index', 'frames', and 'transcripts'.
 Follow and repeat the next set of instructions to create the needed databases.

+1. On the left-hand side of your Cloudant DB dashboard, there is a button which looks like three stacked pancakes.
+Click it.
-1. At the top right of your Cloudant DB dashboard, click 'Create Database'.
+2. At the top right of your Cloudant DB dashboard, click 'Create Database'.
-2. Enter the name of your database into the dropdown that appears (either index, frames, or transcripts) and click 'Create'
+3. Enter the name of your database into the dropdown that appears (either index, frames, or transcripts) and click 'Create'
-3. The database will be created, and you'll be taken to view it's documents (there aren't any yet).
+4. The database will be created, and you'll be taken to view it's documents (there aren't any yet).
 At the top left of your window, there will be a back arrow next to your database name.
 Click it.
-4. You will now be back at your dashboard home page.
+5. You will now be back at your dashboard home page.
 Repeat steps 1 - 4 until you have created all 3 databases.

 #### Creating an secondary index